 Job searching can sometimes feel like an endless, daunting process.
 That's why we've done some of the heavy lifting for you.
-In fact, we're hooking you up with a list of five companies that are not only growing like crazy — but also hiring like crazy.
+In fact, we're hooking you up with a list of companies that are not only growing like crazy — but also hiring like crazy.
 If you’re looking for a change, and you want to get an in at a company that's expanding quickly, check out these can't-miss opportunities:

 Ultimate Software is a top-rated company for women — and for good reason.
 As one employee puts it, "The company is amazing and the culture is insane.
 I feel the most valued I've ever felt in my career.
 I feel trusted and appreciated!"